Luis Patiño strong in return, Rays beat Royals 7-1 - WHIZ News

 Michael Massey hit his first major league homer leading off the eighth against Shawn Armstrong to stop the Royals’ scoreless streak at 33 innings.
 Kansas City, blanked by Minnesota in its previous two games, avoided being shut out in three straight for the second time this season.

-Castillo allowed one run and three hits in five innings.
+Castillo allowed one run and three hits, including two on bunts, in five innings.
 The right-hander was acquired from Toronto in the Whit Merrifield trade on Aug.
 2 and recalled from Triple-A Omaha to make the start after Keller was shifted to the bullpen on Wednesday.

+“Really impressive,” Matheny said.
+“Couldn’t have expected any more than what he did.”

 Keller, who went 6-13 in 22 starts this year, entered with one out in the seventh and allowed six consecutive hits, including Díaz’s double that bounced over the head of third baseman Bobby Witt Jr. He allowed five runs, six hits and threw a run-scoring wild pitch in two-thirds of an inning.